 Highlights: Spirited, Loving, Intelligent

-The German Pinscher has been gaining momentum in America, and it’s not hard to see why.
-As a hybrid of the Mini Pinscher and Doberman, they’re known as the prototypical pinscher.
-They are naturally sweet and loving dogs with a hint of playfulness.
+The German Pinscher has gained momentum in America.
+As the hybrid of the Miniature Pinscher and Doberman, they’re known as the prototypical pinscher.
+But don’t let that scare you – they are naturally sweet and loving dogs with a hint of playfulness.

-German Pinschers can protect a family with their fearless attitudes, but can also be docile or gentle companions for loving family members.
-Though, they do have extremely high prey drive and require extensive socializing early on.
+German Pinschers can protect a family with their fearlessness, but can also be docile and gentle in the home.
+However they do have extremely high prey drive, thanks to their vermin hunting past, and require extensive socializing early on.

 - This Pinscher descended from many popular German dog breeds.
 Some of which, include: the Affenpinscher, Rottweiler, Dobermann and Schnauzer.

 - The German Pinscher almost died out in the mid 20th century.
 However, breeder Werner Jung had single handedly revived them.

 - One of this Pinscher’s greatest attributes is its problem-solving abilities.

 Highlights: Calm, Passionate, Friendly